 Day 3 begins with a bullish gap up, and bulls are able to press prices even further upward, often eliminating the losses seen on Day 1.

-Morning Star Candlestick Chart Example
+How To Read The Morning Star Candlestick

 The chart below of the S&P 400 Midcap exchange traded fund (MDY) shows an example a Morning Star bullish reversal pattern that occured at the end of a downtrend:

 However, Day 2 was a Doji, which is a candlestick signifying indecision.
 Bears were unable to continue the large decreases of the previous day; they were only able to close slightly lower than the open.